PreCyz/GitDiffGenerator/README.md

 It also may be that owner of the code forbids to share any kind of information about the code and changes, even headers.
 If so then user should upload to SharePoint file with the statement.
 Application can do it for user if only *uploadType* parameter is set as `STATEMENT`.
 ### Toolkit
-To setup toolkit details only two parameters has to be set: _toolkitUsername_ and _toolkitPassword_.
-If parameters are not set the application will generate diff file and report an error.
+To set up toolkit details only 1 parameter must be set: _toolkitUsername_.
+If parameter is not set the application will generate diff file and report an error.
 Popup window will be displayed and in the logs there will be relevant entry.
 If parameters are set then new item in the toolkit will be created.
 New item will contain attachment, which is generated file with diffs from repositories.
 Below are details of that item:<br />
 **Title**: _diff file name_<br />